aptos-labs/aptos-core/terraform/validator/INSTALL.md

      Check your `VAULT_CACERT` env (`echo $VAULT_CERT`), make sure it's the full path to the vault CA certificate file.
      `<vault root token>` is the token you generated in step 13.

-20. Rename `diem-root.tf.example` to `diem-root.tf`, this will add `diem-root` key and `treasury_compliance` key in your vault for this test.
+20. Rename `aptos-root.tf.example` to `aptos-root.tf`, this will add `aptos-root` key and `treasury_compliance` key in your vault for this test.

-        $ cp diem-root.tf.example diem-root.tf
+        $ cp aptos-root.tf.example aptos-root.tf

 21. Apply the configuration, providing your Kubernetes cluster information: